 What do you want to achieve? - This is the title of your objective and should be short and succinct so that anyone viewing your objective on the platform has an immediate understanding of its purpose.
 (This is a required field.)

-How are you going to do it? - If you want to add some additional detail to your objective, i.e you have a plan for how you are going to achieve the goal, or perhaps some additional detail on the why behind the goal, you can add this here
+Describe how you're going to do it? - If you want to add some additional detail to your objective, i.e you have a plan for how you are going to achieve the goal, or perhaps some additional detail on the why behind the goal, you can add this here

 What are you trying to measure? - This is where you specify what you are trying to measure.
 The options are explained as follows: